unow0517/42_push_swap/README.md

 # PUSH_SWAP
-Make a program that sort an list of none-duplicating integers using 2 stacks and given instructions.
+Goal: To make a program that sort an list of none-duplicating integers using 2 stacks and given instructions.
 ## must_know
 *[Radix Sorting Algorithm](https://programiz.com/dsa/radix-sort)